日別アーカイブ: 2026年4月14日

 7. Regional Outlook and Strategic Recommendations

-• Rest of World: Middle East, Latin America.
+• Rest of World: South Africa (JAG UFS), Greece (ESG Shipping).
 Smaller but growing.

 8. Conclusion